Master of Professional Accounting

 Major areas of study

-The MPA comprises a core sequence of units that meet the professional accounting educational requirements and includes study in the following areas: business accounting, accounting information systems, financial reporting, management accounting, finance, accounting theory and research.
+The MPA comprises a core sequence of units that meet the professional accounting educational requirements and includes study in the following areas: business accounting, accounting information systems, financial reporting, management accounting, economics, quantitative analysis, company and commercial law, finance, accounting, theory and research.

 Students also study advanced topics in accounting such as taxation law and practice, auditing and assurance and corporate governance.
-Students also choose a number of electives to hone their management skills.
-A key feature of the MPA program is the opportunity to undertake a double-weighted industry research project that can be applied to your own company or organisation.
+Management skills are also honed through study of communications and a number of electives.
+A key feature of the MPA program is the opportunity to undertake a double-weighted industry research project that students can apply to their current or future workplace.

 The course incorporates progressive assessment and examinations.
-Students are assessed in each unit on the basis of written and oral assignments.
-These may be business reports, case studies, presentations, research studies and/or business plans.
+Students are assessed on the basis of written and oral assignments reflecting authentic work tasks and contemporary topics.
+These assignments come in a range of formats designed to assist knowledge and skills development over the duration of the course.
+Formats include business reports, case studies, discussion board posts, presentations, quizzes, and research plans and studies.

 Your previous learning experiences relevant to one or more units in this course may help you reduce the duration of your degree.